Advertisement

 Page 7: Afternoon Tea Dances

 This is Part 7 of an 8-page article.
-Click the black links below to view the other pages.
+Click on the black links below to view the other pages.

 Afternoon Tea & Tea Dances

-Anna, the seventh Duchess of Bedford, introduced the concept of afternoon tea in the early 1840s.
-English high society didn’t dine until 8:30 or 9 p.m.—even later in the summer—and she needed something to tide her over during the stretch between lunch and dinner.
-To refresh herself, she ordered what we would call a snack—a small meal of bread, butter, perhaps cakes and tarts—to be brought secretly to her boudoir.
-When she was exposed, she was not ridiculed, as she had feared, but her habit caught on and the concept of a small meal became popular.
-Over time, her friends joined her, and “afternoon tea” became an elaborate social and gustatory affair with sweet and savory delicacies, special “tea cakes,” and even tea gowns to bridge the fashion between casual afternoon and formal evening dress.
+Anna Maria Russell, the seventh Duchess of Bedford, introduced the concept of afternoon tea one summer in the early 1840s, at her country estate.
+English high society didn’t dine until 8:30 or 9 p.m.—even later in the summer—and she needed something to tide her over during the stretch between what was then a light lunch and dinner.
+To quell the “hungries,” she ordered her maid to bring her what we would call a snack—a small meal of bread, butter, cakes and tarts and a pot of tea—at 4 p.m. daily.
+It was brought secretly to her sitting room, as incremental eating was unseemly for a royal.

 In 1842, a well-known actress named Fanny Kemble first heard of afternoon tea, and did not believe the custom had been practiced prior to that date.
 Within a few years, a complex set of rules and etiquette developed surrounding the social custom of women visiting each other for tea.